Davidevlops/JS-DSA/graph-algorithms.md

 // (The order can vary based on the structure of the graph and insertion order)

 Pathfinding Algorithms: A pathfinding algorithm is a step-by-step procedure designed to find the shortest or most optimal path between two points, often referred to as the start node and the goal node.
 This "path" is navigated through a structured representation of the environment, typically a graph made up of nodes (or vertices) and edges (or connections).
-There are basic types of Pathfinding Algorithms
+There are basic types of Pathfinding Algorithms which include: Breadth-First Search (BFS) and the Depth-First Search (DFS).